simp/simp-core/spec/acceptance/suites/README.md

    for more details
 3. Add all the agents to the puppetserver, and run `puppet agent -t` until there are no more changes
-4. Modify the puppet environment and run further tests
+4. Modify the Puppet environment and run further tests

 ## Running the tests